PennyLeScroche/PennyLeScroche.github.io/supernatural-sapphics.md

 Roll on the table below to Create 3-5 NPCs

+NPCs come in two forms
+- **Dolls** These are important NPCs that come with their own relationships and stress tracks.
+- **Extras** These are simple NPCs that are essentially part of the environment that can talk.
+They will probably only have 1-3 dice that they can use.

 D6 | Type | Style |Adjective | Person
 :-: | :-: | :-:
 1 | Tall | Butch | Ambitious | Witch